milimarg/epitech-dump-for-everyone/README.md

 # epitech-dump-for-everyone

-Have you always wanted to install the Epitech dump on your pc, but you're too lazy to install the packages?
-That script is the solution!
+Have you ever wanted to install the Epitech dump on your PC, but were too lazy to install the packages?
+This script is the solution!
 ## How to install?

 ⚠️ Dependency to install before running the command: **dialog**.